 - Scenario 2 — Measure outcomes, such as the response time (i.e. the amount of time it takes for reps to answer the phone or respond to a chat query,) customer satisfaction and Net Promoter Scores, and customer retention.

 Imagine you’re a newly hired representative on this team, and you’re meeting with your boss to set your goals.

 - Scenario 1 — Your goals include responding to a certain number of customer queries per day.
 You’re advised that in order to meet this number, you need to ensure that each customer contact is completed within a certain number of minutes, otherwise, you won’t achieve the daily goal.

 - Scenario 2 — Your goals are presented in the context of a larger team goal, which is to continually reduce the team’s response time, and increase the customer satisfaction scores.
 Your boss also mentions team rewards if quarterly customer retention numbers are met, and an annual bonus if the company meets its annual customer satisfaction and retention goals.

 Both of these sets of measures require employees to respond swiftly to customer queries in order to succeed.
 However, whereas one team will be focused on the amount of time spent on a query, the other team will be focused on ensuring customer satisfaction.
 It comes down to a punitive mindset when it comes to individual goals or a positive one.
 Which do you believe would deliver better outcomes?

 Nose to the grindstone, or time to think?

-Let’s imagine another scenario, in this case, involving a specialist team, such as a group of product managers, software developers or marketers, whose daily remit is usually a blend of team projects, individual contribution, administrative tasks and independent research.
-The team have been working remotely for four months.
+Let’s imagine another scenario, in this case, involving a specialist team, such as a group of product managers, software developers, or marketers, whose daily remit is usually a blend of team projects, individual contribution, administrative tasks, and independent research.
+The team has been working remotely for four months.